BadOPCode/party-line/README.md

 To Do
 -----
-Bus to Bus routing
+- Bus to Bus routing
-SAP services - This would allow a sub to know if it has exhausted every possible service that it's current bus knows about.
+- SAP services.
+This would allow a sub to know if it has exhausted every possible service that it's current bus knows about.
 Also would improve routing for Bus to Bus.